 Step 1: Knead the dough

 Before I explain how to make the dough using a stand mixer, please know that I have been kneading the dough by hand for years.
-It's easy to knead by hand; see the recipe card below for details.
+It's easy to knead by hand and I have included the details in the recipe card.

 Step 2: Roll the Roti